thrackle-io/rules-engine/docs/contributorGuides/README.md

 ## Code Style

-In every way possible, please fill out all nat spec that is reasonable to fill out in the code and try to follow the official [solidity styling guide](https://docs.soliditylang.org/en/latest/style-guide.html) and [order of layout](https://docs.soliditylang.org/en/latest/style-guide.html#order-of-layout).
-If you are not sure how to fill out a nat spec, please see this [documentation](https://docs.soliditylang.org/en/latest/natspec-format.html).
+If possible, please fill out all [nat spec parameters](https://docs.soliditylang.org/en/latest/natspec-format.html) available to fill out in the code and try to follow the official [solidity styling guide](https://docs.soliditylang.org/en/latest/style-guide.html) and [order of layout](https://docs.soliditylang.org/en/latest/style-guide.html#order-of-layout).
+If you are at all unsure, please feel free to ask us.

 ## Commits